techguytechtips/YouDown/README.md

 # YouDown

+## About
-Very, Very simple Youtube Video downloader for youtube videos, channels and playlists
+Very simple Youtube Video downloader for Youtube videos, channels and playlists.
+Basically a froend end to YoutubeDL.

+## Note
+I made this to practice Python and only useful for someone who doesn't know how to use a command line.